 NSPE does not report directly to any states.
 You will be able to download a certificate of attendance after passing the quiz.
 Please download the certificate and keep for your records.
 You can use that certificate to report your credits to your state.
 If your state requires direct reporting, contact firstname.lastname@example.org.

 Will you be changing the selection of the courses?

-Each year, NSPE will take down the current 15 free and put up a different selection of 15 free courses.
-Be sure to renew early to remain to take advantage of the new courses.
+Each year, NSPE will take down the current 15 free and put up a different selection of 15 free courses for active members only.
+Be sure to renew early so you can continue to take advantage of the new courses.